jquery/jquery-migrate/warnings.md

 ### \[selector-empty-id\] JQMIGRATE: jQuery( '#' ) is not a valid selector

-**Cause:** Selectors consisting of just `#` are not valid CSS syntax so `jQuery( '#' )` is an invalid call but it used to return an empty jQuery object before jQuery 3.0.
+**Cause:** Selectors consisting of just `#` are not valid CSS syntax so `jQuery( '#' )` is an invalid call, but it used to return an empty jQuery object before jQuery 3.0.
 In later versions this selector throws an error.

 **Solution**: Don't call `jQuery` with just `"#"`.
 If you construct your ID selector dynamically, make sure the string appended to `"#"` is not empty.

 ### \[selector-hash\] JQMIGRATE: Attribute selector with '#' must be quoted
 ### \[selector-hash\] JQMIGRATE: Attribute selector with '#' was not fixed

 **Cause:** Selectors such as `a[href=#main]` are not valid CSS syntax because the value contains special characters that are not quoted.
 Until jQuery 1.11.3/2.1.4 this was accepted, but the behavior is non-standard and was never documented.
-In later versions this selector throws an error. *In some cases with complex selectors, Migrate may not attempt a repair.* In those cases a fatal error will be logged on the console and you will need to fix the selector manually.
+In later versions this selector throws an error. *In some cases with complex selectors, Migrate may not attempt a repair.* In those cases a fatal error will be logged on the console, and you will need to fix the selector manually.

 **Solution**: Put quotes around any attribute values that have special characters, e.g. `a[href="#main"]`.
 The warning message contains the selector that caused the problem, use that to find the selector in the source files.